Hengliang/hengliang.github.hexo/source/_posts/mac/how-to-hide-spotlight-in-menubar.md

 ---
-title: 'Mac - How to hide the `Spotlight` icon in menubar'
+title: 'MacOS: How to hide the `Spotlight` icon in menubar'
 date: 2017-12-10 16:47:20
 tags:
   - mac